Dates and booking

 To read more about the benefits of achieving Autodesk-certified status in AutoCAD, read Lyndsay Mann’s blog What benefits does Autodesk certification bring?

-AutoCAD exams can be sat at our Bromsgrove (Saxon Business Park) centre, or online from your place of work or home.
+AutoCAD exams are sat online from your place of work or home.

 To sit an online exam, all you need is a computer (Windows or Mac) with:

 - A strong Internet connection (min.
 5Mbps).

 - Screen resolution at least 1200 x 800.

 - Chrome browser.

 You don’t need to have AutoCAD installed – you’ll access AutoCAD on a virtual computer during your exam.
 No webcam is required.

 Entry level exam to validate your knowledge of fundamental concepts and procedures in AutoCAD.